 Most economists are concerned with the practical applications of tools of economic decision making and analysis as they relate to industry and government operations.
 There are many types of economists, including business economists, labor economists, macroeconomists, public finance economists, behavioral economists and game theorists.
 Economics is a broad-ranging discipline that covers issues such as pricing and production, forecasting, the effect of incentives on urban development, or how to counteract a terrorist organization.

 In the private sector, economists use their understanding of economic relationships to help industries set prices, forecast growth and analyze the impact of government regulations and global economic trends.

 An economics degree also is considered excellent preparation for law school or for pursuing an MBA.
 As a group, economics majors are known to score the highest on the Law School Admission Test (LSAT).

 The University’s Career Center is an important resource for students pursuing their career.
-Licensed counselors are available to provide strategies for mastering job interviews, writing professional cover letters and resumes and helping students connect with campus recruiters, among other services.
+Licensed counselors are available to provide strategies for mastering job interviews, writing professional cover letters and resumes and help students connect with campus recruiters.

 UT Dallas offers two types of economic degrees: a Bachelor of Arts and a Bachelor of Science.

 Because of the importance of quantitative skills to economists, courses in mathematics, statistics and econometrics are part of the major.
 Other courses include public and international finance, microeconomics and macroeconomics.